Hyundai Kona Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Average insurance prices for a Hyundai Kona are $1,218 every 12 months for full coverage insurance.
-Comprehensive insurance costs an estimated $268, collision costs $482, and liability coverage is estimated at $332.
-A liability-only policy costs approximately $388 a year, with high-risk insurance costing $2,624 or more.
-16-year-old drivers receive the highest rates at $4,486 a year or more.
+Average insurance rates for a Hyundai Kona are $1,204 a year for full coverage.
+Comprehensive costs on average $248 a year, collision costs $466, and liability insurance costs $354.
+A liability-only policy costs as little as $406 a year, with high-risk insurance costing around $2,608.
+Teen drivers receive the highest rates at $4,500 a year or more.

-Price estimates include $500 deductible amounts, split liability limits of 30/60, and includes uninsured motorist and medical coverage.
-Rates are averaged for all 50 states and for different Kona trim levels.
+Rates include $500 deductibles, 30/60 liability limits, and includes uninsured motorist coverage.
+Rates are averaged for all states and Kona trim levels.

 Price Range by Coverage and Risk